fathimakm/web_security_notes/README.md

 6. ../../../etc/passwd%00.png
 (If an application requires that the user-supplied filename must end with an expected file extension, such as .png)

 *encoding* is the process of putting a sequence of characters (letters, numbers, punctuation, and certain symbols) into a specialized format for efficient transmission or storage.
-Decoding is the opposite proces
+Decoding is the opposite process
 The hexadecimal encoding of ../ represents %2E%2E%2F Then encoding the % represents %25
 Double encoding of ../ represents %252E%252E%252F